-- Prohibiting limits or exclusions from coverage for preexisting conditions for children under 19;
+- Prohibiting limits or exclusions from coverage for preexisting conditions;

-- Banning lifetime limits on coverage for essential health benefits;
+- Banning lifetime or annual dollar limits on coverage for essential health benefits; and

 - Requiring group health plans and insurers to provide an easy-to-understand summary of a health plan’s benefits and coverage.

 COBRA continuation coverage laws are administered by several agencies.
 The Departments of Labor and the Treasury have jurisdiction over private-sector group health plans.
-The Department of Health and Human Services administers the continuation coverage law as it affects public-sector health plans.
+The Department of Health and Human Services administers the continuation coverage law as it applies to state and local government health plans.

 The Labor Department's interpretive responsibility for COBRA is limited to the disclosure and notification requirements of COBRA.
 The Labor Department has issued regulations on the COBRA notice provisions.
 The Treasury Department has interpretive responsibility to define the required continuation coverage.
 The Internal Revenue Service, Department of the Treasury, has issued regulations on COBRA provisions relating to eligibility, coverage, and payment.
 The Departments of Labor and the Treasury share jurisdiction for enforcement of these provisions.

-If you need further information about COBRA, ERISA, HIPAA, or ACA, contact the Employee Benefits Security Administration (EBSA) electronically at www.askebsa.dol.gov or call toll free 1-866-444-3272.
+If you need further information about COBRA, ACA, HIPAA, or ERISA, visit the Employee Benefits Security Administration’s (EBSA’s) Website at dol.gov/ebsa.
+Or you may contact EBSA electronically at askebsa.dol.gov or call toll free 1-866-444-3272.